- England & Wales

 - You may be a couple, group of friends, brother and sister, or parent and child, buying a house together to get on the property ladder.

-This document protects the individual interest of each owner.
+This tenants in common agreement protects the individual interest of each owner.
 It does not cover property management.

 The law on co-ownership of property

 In law, the relationship of co owners of property is either as 'beneficial joint tenants' or as 'tenants in common'.
 The term 'tenant' has no connection with a tenant under a lease.
 Under either sort of tenancy, a joint owner can insist on a sale.

 Usually, your conveyancer will draw the document transferring your property to you in words that make you 'beneficial joint tenants'.
 That means: